neoforged/.github/primers/1.21.2/index.md

     - `Unform` no longer takes in a `Shader`
         - `glGetAttribLocation` is removed
         - `glBindAttribLocation` -> `VertexFormat#bindAttributes`
+        - `setFromConfig` - Sets the uniform parameters given the values and count of another uniform configuration.
 - `com.mojang.blaze3d.systems.RenderSystem`
     - `setShader` now takes in the `CompiledShaderProgram`, or `ShaderProgram`
     - `clearShader` - Clears the current system shader.